 The government has announced that it is providing a £100,000 grant to this year’s Edinburgh Festival Fringe, a registered charity, to improve digital resources for artists and identify and promote new talent.

-The grant, which was announced by culture secretary Jeremy Wight, will be used to fund a streamlined accreditation and ticket request system, develop the edfringe.com website, and help create an Arts Industry app to provide centralised scheduling and ticketing information for artists and visitors.
+The grant, which was announced by the culture secretary Jeremy Wight, will be used to fund a streamlined accreditation and ticket request system, develop the edfringe.com website and help to create an Arts Industry app to provide centralised scheduling and ticketing information for artists and visitors.

-It will also be used to market promote acts around the UK specifically in areas that are underrepresented at the festival, and create networking opportunities.
+It will also be used to promote acts around the UK, specifically in areas that are under-represented at the festival, and to create networking opportunities.

 "The Edinburgh Festival Fringe is an annual showcase of creativity and a global marketplace for emerging talent," Wright said.

-In 2017, the festival hosted around 3,400 shows, from 62 countries, with approximately 75 per cent of artists and shows from the UK and this this year it is expected to attract a similar figure.
+In 2017, the festival hosted about 3,400 shows from 62 countries, with approximately 75 per cent of artists and shows from the UK.
+This year it is expected to attract a similar figure.